Norman Dorsen

 Norman Dorsen (September 4, 1930 – July 1, 2017) was the Frederick I. and Grace A. Stokes Professor of Law and Co-Director of the Arthur Garfield Hays Civil Liberties Program at the New York University School of Law, where he specialized in Constitutional Law, Civil Liberties, and Comparative Constitutional Law.
 Previously, he was president of the American Civil Liberties Union, 1976–1991.
 He was also president of the Society of American Law Teachers, 1972–1973, and president of the U.S. Association of Constitutional Law in 2000.

 Dorsen successfully argued the case of In re Gault, 387 U.S. 1 (1967), before the U.S. Supreme Court which held that juveniles accused of crimes in a delinquency proceeding must be afforded many of the same due process rights as adults.

 He argued numerous cases before the Supreme Court, including Levy v.
-Louisiana (1968), ensuring equal protection for out-of-wedlock children, LAW STUDENTS CIVIL RIGHTS RESEARCH COUNCIL, INC., et al. v.
-WADMOND et al. (1971) and United States v.
+Louisiana (1968), ensuring equal protection for out-of-wedlock children, and United States v.
 Vuitch (1971), the first abortion case to reach the Court.

-Dorsen sat on the Council on Foreign Relations, and is a Fellow of the American Academy of Arts and Sciences.
+Dorsen sat on the Council on Foreign Relations, and was a Fellow of the American Academy of Arts and Sciences.